Code-Institute-Submissions/africards/README.md

 - [Jasmine](https://jasmine.github.io/)
 - [JQuery](https://jquery.com/) - Africards uses the JQuery Framework in its script.
 It also assists Bootstrap functionalities e.g. the loading of modal forms.
 - [Balsamiq](https://balsamiq.com/) - Used to construct my wireframes in the skeleton phase of UX.
+- [Mindmup](https://app.mindmup.com/) - Used to brainstorm ideas in the early stages of the project development.

 ## 4. Testing